Get Personal Loans up to 2 Lakhs in 6 minutes

 If borrowers decide to repay their personal loans early, they face prepayment or foreclosure charges, which are also subject to the 18% GST.
 For example, if the prepayment charge is ₹5,000, the GST added would be ₹900.

 This additional cost can be a significant factor for those planning to clear their debt ahead of schedule.
-However, with lenders like Zype, you can foreclose your personal loan without any foreclosure charges by paying only the principal and interest charges till the date of settlement.
+However, loan apps like Zype, you can foreclose your personal loan without any foreclosure charges by paying only the principal and interest charges till the date of settlement.

 Other Service Charges